-FIG. 1: (Color online) Theoretical and experimental lattice constants as a function of external pressure for simple cubic phosphorous.
-Calculations are performed with VASP using two different exchange correlation functionals, and experimental data are taken from Ref.
-42 and Ref.
-16 ($^{\rm a}$ and $^{\rm b}$ refer to two different runs).
+FIG. 1.
+Theoretical and experimental lattice constants as a function of external pressure for simple cubic phosphorus.
+Calculations are performed with VASP using two different exchange-correlation functionals, and experimental data are taken from Refs.
+[16,42] (superscripts a and b refer to two different runs).

-FIG. 2: (Color online) Total and orbital projected densities of states in the simple cubic phase for various lattice constants.
+FIG. 2.
+Total and orbital projected densities of states in the simple cubic phase for various lattice constants.
 This calculation was done with FPLO.
-The gradient lines ranging from blue to red represent the increasing of pressures (decreasing of lattice constantsp).
+The gradient lines ranging from blue to red represent the increasing pressures (decreasing lattice constants).